 · An indication of your language proficiency

-2. Scholarship Profile (these are documents to be uploaded into the “” section.
-Remember: After doing this once, you can apply for multiple scholarships with the same information, cutting down the time!)
+2. Scholarship Profile (Remember: After doing this once, you can apply for multiple scholarships with the same information, cutting down the time!)

 · Sec 4 CCA and CIP records